rocky-jaiswal/my_blogs/source/2012-08-26-accessing_server_data_from_a_native_android_app.html.markdown

 Rest of the magic is all on Backbone's side.
 Now if we make a change on the web application and hit the "Refesh" button on the mobile application we will get the updated data on the mobile view.

-In my next blog (hopefully) I will cover editing of data on the mobile even when you are offline with eventual sych to the server and using "Cross-origin Resource Sharing" which is an essential security feature when accessing site data from multiple interfaces.
+In my next blog (hopefully) I will cover editing of data on the mobile even when you are offline with eventual sync to the server and using "Cross-origin Resource Sharing" which is an essential security feature when accessing site data from multiple interfaces.